🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Are conditional markets more or less liquid than unconditional markets?

 Typically less liquid — the heightened sophistication deters broader participation.
-That said, conditionals tied to prominent events often command respectable trading activity.
+That said, conditional markets tied to significant events can still generate substantial trading activity.

 Can I create a conditional market on PolyGram?

-PolyGram's curation team oversees market creation.
-Submit conditional market proposals via the support portal — topics garnering strong interest receive priority consideration.
+PolyGram's internal team oversees market creation.
+Submit conditional market proposals via the support portal — high-demand proposals receive priority consideration for launch.

 Priya Anand